 One of a Kind Show and Sale

 The spring One of Kind Show is back and taking place at the EnerCare Centre.
 This is where you can browse and shop from hundreds of Canadian artisans, makers and designers selling unique, handmade finds that you won’t find anywhere else.
 Jewellery, fashion, glass work, home décor items, body care, kids’ clothes, ceramics, textiles and edible goodies are just some of what you’ll find at the show.
-Even if you go just to look around it’s tough not to leave with something.
+Even if you go just to look around, it’s tough not to leave with something.
+This is a great spot to find unique gifts.